 - Chromosomal disorders

 - Monogenic disorders, like Cystic Fibrosis

 Imagine a scenario of a child developing a medical condition that wouldn’t be insurable.
 Adams says, “Purchasing a permanent life policy early in the child’s life guarantees they have at least that much coverage as an adult.
 And if your child dies, the policy would help you pay funeral expenses and other costs.”

 You can choose between purchasing term life insurance or whole life insurance.

-Or you can purchase a permanent or whole life insurance policy early on.
+Or you could purchase a permanent or whole life insurance policy early on.
 Wondering if whole life insurance is worth it?
-Whole life policies are more expensive, but the rate will be locked in for life.
+Whole life policies are typically more expensive, but the rate will be locked in for life.
 As long as your child continues to pay for the policy through adulthood, the rates and coverage won’t change.

 Why you should not buy life insurance for children

-According to Adams: “While a permanent life policy accumulates a cash value over time that you can use for any purpose, the main downside is that it may have relatively high fees and not be the best investment vehicle.
+According to Adams, “While a permanent life policy accumulates a cash value over time that you can use for any purpose, the main downside is that it may have relatively high fees and not be the best investment vehicle.
 You may come out ahead by using a 529 college savings plan or a regular investment account.“

 Pros and cons of buying life insurance for your child